rg0699/BlogIT/README.md

 - Main Posts feed based on Follow/Following Requests.
 - Search Users by name.
 - Managing User Profile and info.
+- In-App one to one real-time chat feature.
 - Reset Account Settings.
 - App sharing.